-To ensure the safety and controllability of flight behaviors, the aircraft will stay in reconnection status and constantly attempt to reestablish a connection with the ground control station (remote controller) after losing the C2 link.
-In practice, this process is divided into the following
+To ensure the safety and controllability of flight behaviors, the drone will stay in reconnection status and constantly attempt to reestablish a connection with the ground control station (remote controller) after losing the C2 link.
+In practice, this process is divided into the following stages:

-- When the aircraft is disconnected from the remote controller, if the connection can be restored within 10 seconds, the remote controller will automatically regain control of the - If the link is not restored within 10 seconds, the flight application will display a warning saying "Aircraft disconnected.", and the aircraft will automatically execute relevant flight control actions according to the set lost action. - During the execution of a lost action, the aircraft will continue its attempts to restore the C2 link.
-When the aircraft successfully restores the C2 link with the remote controller, the remote controller still cannot control the flight of the aircraft.
-To make the remote controller regain control of the aircraft, you must press and hold the pause button "" on the remote controller for 2 seconds or pull the pitch stick to exit the lost action.
+- When the drone is disconnected from the remote controller, if the connection can be restored within 10 seconds, the remote controller will automatically regain control of the drone. - If the link is not restored within 10 seconds, the flight application will display a warning saying "Aircraft disconnected.", and the drone will automatically execute relevant flight control actions according to the set lost action. - During the execution of a lost action, the drone will continue its attempts to restore the C2 link.
+When the drone successfully restores the C2 link with the remote controller, the remote controller still cannot control the flight of the drone.
+To make the remote controller regain control of the drone, you must press and hold the pause button "II" on the remote controller for 2 seconds or pull the pitch stick to exit the lost action.

-- During the flight, as long as the aircraft and the remote controller can communicate normally, the C2 link will remain active. - If there are decoding errors that persist for a certain duration, leading to communication failure, the C2 link will be disconnected, and the aircraft will enter the reconnection status. - The lost actions of the aircraft include RTH, hovering, and land.

-• After the aircraft loses connection with C2 link, the flight application will display an alert "Aircraft disconnected." with a corresponding verbal alert.
+- During the flight, as long as the drone and the remote controller can communicate normally, the C2 link will remain active. - If there are decoding errors that persist for a certain duration, leading to communication failure, the C2 link will be disconnected, and the drone will enter the reconnection status. - The lost actions of the drone include RTH, hovering, and land. - After the drone loses connection with C2 link, the flight application will display an alert "Aircraft disconnected." with a corresponding verbal alert.